jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 # Introduction

+Kubernetes (K8s) is a container orchestration system, which allows sharing compute resources between applications that run on it.
+K8s uses the abstractions of *pods* and *resources* to represent these compute resources.
+A pod is analogous to a container, while a resource is an application and the pods that the application is running on.

-Kubernetes (K8s) in its current state allows setting how many pods a deployment has, allowing you to set a target amount of pods it should have and K8s will reconcile this and ensure that it reaches that target.
+K8s in its current state allows setting how many pods a resource has, allowing you to set a target amount of pods it should have and K8s will reconcile this and ensure that it reaches that target.

-K8s provides the Horizontal Pod Autoscaler (HPA) which allows automatic scaling of the number of pods a deployment has based on metrics that you feed into the HPA.
+K8s provides the *Horizontal Pod Autoscaler* (HPA) which allows automatic scaling of the number of pods a resource has based on metrics that you feed into the HPA.
 Generally these metrics are CPU/memory load of the pod, allowing scaling up if the load gets too much or down if resources are underutilized; but also includes custom metrics defined through the metrics API.
 The HPA takes these metrics and applies a built in algorithm to them to determine the number of pods to scale up/down.
+This process is called *autoscaling*.

 ## Problems